Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Introduction

 \section{Introduction}

-Modeling sequences with temporal dependencies remains a core challenge in machine learning, vital for domains such as language, speech, control, and time-series forecasting \cite{hochreiter_long_1997, vaswani_attention_2017, lillicrap_continuous_2019, lim_temporal_2021}.
-These tasks often depend on long-range memory—requiring models to store, transform, and retrieve information across time.
-Classical results have long pointed to the necessity of nonlinear recurrence for such operations, showing that recurrent neural networks (RNNs) with nonlinear dynamics are both universal approximators and Turing complete \cite{siegelmann_computational_1995}.
+Modeling sequences with temporal dependencies remains a core challenge in machine learning, with applications spanning natural language processing, speech recognition, video analysis, control, and forecasting \citep{hochreiter_long_1997, vaswani_attention_2017, lillicrap_continuous_2019, lim_temporal_2021}.
+Sequence modeling tasks often depend on long-range memory \citep{bengio_learning_1994}, requiring models to store, transform, and retrieve information across time.
+Classical results have long pointed to the necessity of nonlinear recurrence for such operations, showing that recurrent neural networks (RNNs) with nonlinear dynamics are both universal approximators and Turing complete \citep{siegelmann_computational_1995}.

-Yet, recent work has revived interest in linear recurrent models, particularly due to their computational advantages.
-Linear systems support parallel computation and scale efficiently \cite{martin_parallelizing_2018}, and when equipped with expressive input and output mappings, they have been shown to perform surprisingly well on long-horizon tasks \cite{gu_efficiently_2021, orvieto_resurrecting_2023}.
-These findings revive a deeper question: To what extent is nonlinearity necessary for temporal computation, and what role does it actually play?
+Yet, recent work has revived interest in linear recurrent models, particularly due to their computational advantages \citep{orvieto_resurrecting_2023}.
+Linear systems support parallel computation and scale efficiently \citep{martin_parallelizing_2018}, and - when equipped with expressive input and output mappings - perform surprisingly well on long-horizon tasks \citep{gu_efficiently_2021, orvieto_resurrecting_2023}.
+These findings revive a deeper question: How can we systematically assess to what extent nonlinearity is necessary for temporal computation, and what role it plays?

 This question is especially relevant when considering interpretability.
-Linear systems, despite their dynamical limitations \cite{strogatz_nonlinear_2018}, are analytically tractable and structurally transparent, making them appealing in settings where understanding the internal dynamics of a model is as important as its raw performance (as, for instance, in neuroscience \cite{sussillo_opening_2013,durstewitz_reconstructing_2023}).
+Linear systems, despite their dynamical limitations \citep{strogatz_nonlinear_2018}, are analytically tractable and structurally transparent, making them appealing in settings where understanding the internal dynamics of a model is as important as its raw performance (as, for instance, in neuroscience; \citet{sussillo_opening_2013,durstewitz_reconstructing_2023}).
 Nonlinear systems, by contrast, afford richer dynamics, but typically introduce a higher degree of complexity.
+Reflecting this trade-off, the landscape of sequence models has grown into a diverse collection of architectures combining linearity and nonlinearity in different ways \citep{patro_mamba-360_2024}, for instance through mechanisms such as input-dependent parameter nonlinearities \citep{gu_mamba_2023} or gating mechanisms \citep{mehta_long_2022}.
+These innovations, while empirically successful, often blur the functional roles of linear and nonlinear components, obscuring their individual contributions to sequence modeling.